 - Manual clamping with a pressure ring;

-Which eliminate the typical problems of cylindrical coaxial cells, such as:
+Which eliminates the typical problems of cylindrical coaxial cells, such as:

-- Initiation and diffusion of etching phenomenon on anode, with relative damage to the coating;
+- Initiation and diffusion of etching phenomenon on the anode, with relative damage to the coating;

 - Not optimal clamping of components;

 - Excessive overheating in operation;